Houghton House with views of Bedford and Marston Vale.

 Walking Holidays & Outdoor Adventures in Ampthill

-A Georgian market town on the Greensand Ridge with historic parkland and ridge-top views
+A characterful Bedfordshire market town set on the Greensand Ridge, where historic parkland, woodland trails, and ridge-top views create a rewarding walking base.

 Nearby Trails